Chris Rock to direct Martin Luther King Jr. biopic

 - DIRECTORY

-Chris Rock has signed on to direct a biopic about late civil rights icon Martin Luther King Jr.
+Chris Rock is set to direct a Martin Luther King Jr. biopic.

-The comedian is in final talks to direct and produce the upcoming project based on Jonathan Eig's biography King: A Life, according to Variety.
+The 58-year-old comedian and actor is in final talks to helm and produce the new movie about the celebrated civil rights campaigner that also has Steven Spielberg involved as an executive producer.

+Universal Pictures is backing the picture after optioning the rights to Jonathan Eig's biography 'King: A Life'.

-Praised as the definitive biography of the late civil rights icon, King: A Life used FBI information and interviews to portray the activist as a "courageous but emotionally troubled individual who demanded peaceful protest while grappling with his own frailties and a government that hunted him".
+The book has been described as the definitive biography of the civil rights leader - who was assassinated in 1968 - and uses new FBI information and hundreds of interviews to portray King as a "courageous but emotionally troubled individual who demanded peaceful protest while grappling with his own frailties and a government that hunted him".

-Universal Pictures optioned the book for development into a drama film, with Steven Spielberg set to executive produce.

-Universal's senior VP of production development, Ryan Jones, has signed on to oversee the untitled project for the studio, with Spielberg's Amblin Partners and the director's producing partner Kristie Macosko Krieger producing alongside Rock.
+Universal's Ryan Jones will oversee production on the untitled movie on behalf of the studio and the project is being produced by Spielberg's Amblin Partners.

+It is currently in the early stages of development and casting news is yet to be announced.